intelia-agility/mlspecialisation/usecase2/README.md

 ### 3.2.3.7 Machine learning model evaluation
 **Note:** The following analyses can be found in the [02-Regression_Models.ipynb](html/02-Regression_Models.html) and [03-Recommendation-FastAI.ipynb](html/03-Recommendation-FastAI.html).

 So far, the best DNN model has achieved a scaled RMSE of 0.8593, while the best regression model, XGB Regressor, has achieved 0.8846.
 The difference seems not to be significant.
-Let's compare the result side by side.
+Let's compare the results side by side.

 <p float="left">
 <img src="./images/xgb_result.png" alt="drawing" width="388" style="border: 2px solid  gray;"/>